-Graduate Certificate Requirements
+Graduate Degree Requirements

-- Earn the number of credit hours and course requirements for the certificate.

-- Earn all credits at Fisher College.

-- Achieve a minimum cumulative GPA of 3.0.

-- Meet all program requirements.
+- Earn the number of credit hours and course requirements for the degree program. - Earn at least 46% of the required coursework at Fisher College.
+This allows for the transfer acceptance or waiver of no more than twenty-one credits (7 classes). - Achieve a minimum cumulative GPA of 3.0. - Meet all program requirements.